 \section{Introduction}

-Recently a new class of cosmological models based on the string field theory (SFT) (for a review see~\cite{review-sft}) and the $p$-adic string theory \cite{padic} emerged and attracted a lot of attention \cite{IA1}-\cite{nongauss} thanks to their specific properties.
-It is known that the SFT and the $p$-adic string theory are UV-complete ones.
-Thus one can expect that resulting (effective) models should be free of pathologies.
-Furthermore, models originating from the SFT exhibit one general non-standard property, namely, they have terms with infinitely many derivatives, i.e. non-local terms.
-The higher derivative terms usually produce the well known Ostrogradski instability \cite{ostrogradski} (see also~\cite{AV_NEC})\footnote{Additional phantom solutions, obtained by the Ostrogradski method in some models can be interpreted as non-physical ones~\cite{Simon, SW}, which one can treat perturbatively, i.e. evaluating them using the lower order equations of motion.}.
-However the Ostrogradski result is related to higher than two but finite number of derivatives.
-In the case of infinitely many derivatives it is possible that instabilities do not appear \cite{noghosts}.
+Recently a new class of cosmological models based on the string field theory (SFT) (for details see reviews~\cite{review-sft}) and the $p$-adic string theory \cite{padic} emerges and attracts a lot of attention \cite{IA1}--\cite{abjv}.

+Models originating from the SFT exhibit one general non-standard property, namely, they have terms with infinite order derivatives, i.e. non-local terms.
+The higher derivative terms usually produce the well known Ostrogradski instability \cite{ostrogradski} (see also~\cite{AV_NEC})\footnote{Additional phantom solutions, obtained by the Ostrogradski method in some models can be interpreted as non-physical ones~\cite{Simon,SW}, which one can treat perturbatively, i.e. evaluating them using the lower order equations of motion.
+In~papers~\cite{Simon,SW} the instability problem is reduced to such choice of effective theory parameters that the instability turns out to be essential only at times that are not described in the framework of the effective theory approximation.}.
+The Ostrogradski result is related to higher than two but finite order derivatives.
+In the case of infinitely order derivatives it is possible that instabilities do not appear~\cite{noghosts}.

-SFT inspired cosmological models \cite{IA1} are intensively considered as models for the dark energy (DE).
-The way of solving of non-local Friedmann equations with a quadratic potential of the scalar field, reducing them to a system of Friedmann equations with many non-interacting free massive local scalar fields has been proposed in~\cite{Koshelev07,AJV0711}.
+The SFT inspired cosmological models \cite{IA1} are intensively considered as models for dark energy (DE).
+The way to solve the Friedmann equations with a quadratic non-local scalar field potential, by reducing them to the Friedmann equations with many non-interacting free massive local scalar fields, has been proposed in~\cite{Koshelev07,AJV0711} (see also~\cite{Vernov2010}).
 The obtained local fields satisfy the second order linear differential equations.
 The masses of all local fields are roots of an algebraic or transcendental equation, which appears in the non-local model.
-In the representation of many scalar fields some of them are normal and some of them are phantom (ghost) ones.
-Moreover some local fields appear with complex masses squared.
+In the representation of many scalar fields some of them are normal, whereas other fields are phantom (ghost) ones.
+Moreover, local fields can appear with complex masses squared~\cite{GK,KVexact}.